ageorgousis/centos7/README.md

 # centos7

-This example creates a new user called "demo", but you should replace it with a user name that you like:
+This example creates a new user called "MY_NEW_USER", but you should replace it with a user name that you like:

     adduser MY_NEW_USER

-Next, assign a password to the new user (again, substitute "demo" with the user that you just created):
+Next, assign a password to the new user (again, substitute "MY_NEW_USER" with the user that you just created):

     passwd MY_NEW_USER

-As root, run this command to add your new user to the wheel group (substitute the highlighted word with your new user):
+As root, run this command to add your new user to the wheel group (substitute MY_NEW_USER with your new user):

     gpasswd -a MY_NEW_USER wheel